dg82wi/SmartLogiLED/README.md

 - **Application Profiles**: Each app has its own subkey with color, highlight color, lock keys setting, and highlight keys

 ### Persistent App Profiles
-Application profiles are now automatically saved to and loaded from the registry, including:
+Application profiles are automatically saved to and loaded from the registry, including:
 - Application name and colors
 - Lock keys enabled/disabled setting
 - Highlight colors and keys for future UI enhancements
-- Active state (runtime only)
+- Running state (runtime only) and display state tracking

 ## Troubleshooting